robin-mueller/wochenzettel-pdf/README.md

 ## Getting Started

 ### Download
 Click the Dropdown Menu called *Clone* and select *Download ZIP* in this menu.
 The executable file is called `doc_generator.exe`.
+It won't be properly downloaded when clicking *Download ZIP* because it is too large.
+You have to click on this file and then download it seperately (But make sure to place it exactly where it should be located inside this directory afterwards).

+Alternatively you can *clone* this repository.
+For that, you'll have to install [Git Large File Storage Extension](https://git-lfs.github.com/).
+Don't worry, it's not that complicated.
+This way, the executable file is downloaded properly during the cloning process.

+Or just compile it yourself, if you know how to handle python compilers.
+The necessary source code is provided within this repository.
+You would have to point the compiler to the main file called [gui.py](./indlude/gui.py).

+### Running the Application
-To start it, just double click as you do with other windows applications.
+To start the executable, just double click as you do with other windows applications.

 *Hint:* This will open a terminal window first and after a little while you'll see the GUI shown below. **Don't close the terminal window**, because it will also close the application window.

-If you decide to clone and not just download this repo you'll have to install [Git Large File Storage Extension](https://git-lfs.github.com/).
-Don't worry, it's not that complicated.

-### Tool Handling
+### How to use it?
 It is quite simple to handle the program.
 Just type in your personal information, the date range in between you want to generate your documentations and a weekly pattern of start and end times (Format must be HH:MM) that will be followed by the application to fill the table entries for each pdf file.
 The table I refer to is the one that contains the actual information about when your working time started and ended on a certain day in a week.

 ![image](https://user-images.githubusercontent.com/83639955/150775652-288af662-6a30-4d4f-98a2-fc54f12950b8.png)